swvanbuuren/simple-cdd-yaml/docs/introduction.md

 overlays are deployed as root, but you can also specify to have this done by a given user.

+Visit the [Actions](actions/index.md) section to learn how to write actions and see what they are capable of.

 ## Next steps

 Refer to [getting started](getting_started.md) to install Simple-CDD-YAML,